 2. Hard disk type and size

 While your RAM allows you to store files temporarily, your hard drive is for permanent storage.
-The size hard drive you need is directly dependent on how many files you’ll want to store long-term.
+The size hard drive you need depends on how many files you’ll want to keep long-term.

 Average users can get away with a 500 GB hard drive, but 1 TB will give you enough storage to be comfortable for years.
 But if you need more space, you can always save on storage using a cloud-based program or cloud storage.